Try this game and lesson plan to reinforce learners’ understanding of bonding

-A ‘bingo’ type game helps students to check and reinforce what they have learned about bonding and the links between bonding and physical properties of substances.
-By devising and answering questions in a competitive environment their understanding about some substances is reinforced.
+This chemistry game helps learners to check and reinforce what they have learned about bonding and the links between bonding and physical properties of substances.
+By devising and answering questions in a fun, competitive environment their understanding of bonding and some key substances is reinforced.

 This activity would be particularly useful for checking learning towards the end of teaching this topic or when revising for an external assessment.